 Nat Stein (Colorado Springs Independent)- At a press conference on May 4, President Donald Trump issued a directive, announcing his administration is taking “historic steps” to “give our churches their voices back.”

 The order, titled “promoting free speech and religious liberty,” urges the end of the Obama-era requirement that employee-sponsored health plans cover birth control and directs the Treasury Department to “not take any adverse action” against individuals or organizations that engage in political speech from a religious perspective.
 (Remember, post-Citizens United, “speech” means spending.)

 Click here to read the full story in the Colorado Springs Independent.

-Click here to read the full story in Colorado Politics.
+Click here to read the full story in International Business Times.